Policy: Employee Travel

 Travel Advances for cancelled travel must be returned to the College on the first business day after the cancellation.

 A traveler should obtain a travel advance only when necessary, and only if it is to be used for anticipated, reasonable, and allowable out-of-pocket expenditures to cover food, mileage for private auto and other items.

 Only individuals traveling on College business may request travel advances.
 Requests must be made on an Employee Travel and Advance Agreement (Attachment A).
 Travel advances must be accounted for at the end of each trip.
 Failure to do so within 15 days of the end of the trip will result in a deduction of the entire amount of the advance from the employee’s paycheck.

 Each traveler should keep a log of daily travel expenses and receipts should be obtained and carefully retained for all expenditures for which they are normally available.
-Original dated receipts must be submitted with the Travel Expense Report (see Attachment B), for all claimed reimbursements including meals.
+Original dated receipts must be submitted with the Travel Expense Report for all claimed reimbursements including meals.
 Altered receipts will not be honored.
 All expenditures must be individually dated and included in detail.
-Electronic airline tickets do constitute an acceptable receipt, if the total price is included.
+Electronic airline tickets do constitute an acceptable receipt, if the price is included on the e-ticket.

 J. Common Carriers (air, rail, etc.)

-Travel by common carrier is to be tourist, coach, or economy class.
+Travel by common carrier must be tourist, coach, or economy class.
 Round-trip or excursion fares should be used if practicable.

 Airline and rail tickets may be purchased directly from the carrier or via the web to obtain best pricing.

 If travel is extended over a Saturday night to achieve better pricing, the reduction in cost of the travel must be greater than the cost of hotel and meals for the added period.